 "Do more for your community, than just live in it."

-The Goodwin’s Mills Fire-Rescue hires employees to serve the community in several different functions.
-If hired onto the Call Force, the department will provide you with all of the training you need to meet our requirements.
-Call force employees must live in Dayton or Lyman or within 2.5 miles of the station (Parts of Biddeford or Arundel).
-If you do not meet these requirements please check with your local fire department for employment opportunities.
+The Goodwins Mills Fire-Rescue hires employees to serve the communities in several different function areas.
+If hires onto the Call-Force, the department will provide you with all of the necessary training you need to meet our requirements.
+Call-Force employees must live within Dayton and Lyman or a 2.5 mile radius around the fire station.
+If you do not meet those requirements you should check out your local fire department for opportunities they offer.

-Call Force - The call force is first responders serving the community.
+Call Force - Paid volunteers that serve the community.
 It's all about neighbors helping neighbors.
-Employees and are paid hourly for time responding to calls, training and meetings.
-The department covers the cost of your training classes.
-Call force employees are expected maintain a consistent level of activity and participation.
-Call force employees will be trained one skill set to start.
-Training in several skills sets is encouraged.
+Employees are paid hourly for time responding to calls, attending training, and meetings.
+The department covers the costs of your training classes.
+Call-Force employees also have the ability to work Per-Diem (template shifts) that augment the Career Staff.

-Emergency Medical Technician (EMT) - Care and transportation of the sick and injured.
-EMT's are licenced by the State of Maine.
-If you qualify, the department will assist you in completing the 130 hour Basic EMT course.
-This course is taught over a typical college semester.
-After successful completion of the EMT course, you will then be required to pass Maine EMT licensing examinations.
+Emergency Medical Tech (EMT) - Care and transportation of the sick and injured.
+EMT's are license by the state in three different levels; EMT-Basic, Advanced EMT, and Paramedic.
+If you qualify the department will assist you in completing a 130 hour Basic EMT course, which are usually a college semester in length.

-Emergency Vehicle Operator (EVO) - EVO's drive and operate our ambulances and fire trucks.
-EVO skills are divided into three levels, as listed below.
-To qualify as an EVO; you must be a minimum of of 18 years old and have a driver’s license for at least 3 years.
-Successfully complete the Emergency Vehicle Operator's Course (EVOC).
-EVOC is 16-20 hours typically taught in the evening or on weekends.
-All levels of EVO require passing a proficiency exam.
-CDL's are highly desirable.
+Emergency Vehicle Operator (EVO) - EVO's drive and operate our ambulances and fire apparatus.
+EVO skills are divided into three levels based on apparatus functionality/use.
+To qualify as an EVO you must be a minimum of 18 years old, hold a valid driver's license for (3) years, attend an EVOC (Emergency Vehicle Operators Course) and have a driving record in good standing.
+CDL's are NOT required however highly desired.